Wife Mourns Las Vegas Shooting Victim: ‘He Saved My Life and Lost His’

 According to his Facebook page, Melton was a registered nurse at Jackson-Madison County General Hospital.
 Melton graduated from Union University in 2015, the college confirmed in a Facebook post.

 "You know how when you met someone and you know that they're good and kind?
-That was sunny," Christy Davis, an assistant nursing professor, said of Melton.
+That was Sonny," Christy Davis, an assistant nursing professor, said of Melton.